RAVIGANESHMBHAT/react-hooks-tutorial/README.md

 * Only call Hooks at the top level
 * Don't call hooks inside conditions, loops or nested functions
 * Only call hooks from React function (Not with regular JavaScript functions)

+### Using an object as a state variable in useState hook

+#### In clas component, the this.state merges the attributes.
+Only the modified attribute will be updated and all other attributes in the object would be stayed unchanged.
+But in useState hook, only the passed attribute in setState() will be changed and other attributes will be lost.
+So, use spread operator to pass all the remaining attributes into setState method.